DuckyMomo20012/image-n-crypt/README.md

 To register an account, you need to generate RSA key pair.
 You have to use the function `generateAndWriteKeyToFile` in `src.helpers.crypto.crypto.py` to generate key pair.
-Running function will create two files:
+This function will create two files:

 - `rsa.txt`: RSA private key (This file must be kept secretly).
 - `rsa_pub.txt`: RSA public key.